 Bacalao a la Vizcaína is a braised salt cod dish with tomatoes, garlic, olives, capers, roasted peppers, and potatoes.
 Depending what part of the country you are in they also add raisins and slivered almonds.
-For this vegan version I️ have used hearts of palm and artichoke hearts to replace the salt cod.
+For this vegan version I️ have used mashed chickpeas to replace the salt cod.
 The dish is an adaptation of a Spanish classic, and is mostly consumed in central and southern Mexico on Christmas Eve.
 Serve it with rice or crusty bread to soak up to the last drop of the stew.

 What are some of your favorite Christmas foods?
 My favorite is without a doubt tamales, and the are super easy to veganize!
 My favorite Christmas traditions are decorating the tree as a family, pedir posada, and singing Happy birthday to Jesus, and then having the kids kiss little baby Jesus on Christmas Eve.
 Ok, so there’s a lot of stuff I️ like about Christmas!
 I️ would love to hear some of your traditions.